Hyssopus (plant): History

-End Uses
+Uses

 The herb hyssop is used both as a condiment and a medicine.
 Hyssop leaves and flowers are used to flavor salads and soups.
 It is also used in the preparation of liquor and perfumes.
 In addition, it is used as a pot herb.

-This herb is used in the treatment of throat and lung complaints, and is regarded as a stimulant, carminative, and expectorant.
-It is also effective in treating nervous disorders and toothache.
-Additionally, it is useful for treating pulmonary, digestive, uterine, urinary and asthma problems.
-Its leaves are stimulant, stomachic, carminative, and soothing to colic, and its juice is used to treat roundworms.
+This herb is traditionally used in the treatment of throat and lung complaints, and is regarded as a stimulant, carminative, and expectorant.
+It is sometimes used for treating pulmonary, digestive, uterine, urinary and asthma problems, but there is limited clinical evidence of its effectiveness for these conditions, and it may be unsafe during pregnancy or breastfeeding.

 In addition to its use as a flavoring agent in bitters and tonics, hyssop oil is also used in perfumery.
-Various types of bronchial catarrh and asthma can be treated with it in small quantities.
+Hyssop oil is used as a fragrance and should not be taken orally, as it may trigger seizures or make them worse, especially in children.